Curtin-Open-Knowledge-Initiative/oa-book-geography/templates/paper.md

 #### Geographical reach

-Given the title and focus of the book it is naturally of interest to identify whether this Open Access volume shows enhanced usage in Kenya.
+Given the title and focus of the book it is naturally of interest to identify whether this Open Access volume shows increased usage in Kenya.
 In the context of African usage, Kenya is a significant user of both closed and Open Access books having usage in a similar range of South Africa for closed books.
 However Digital Kenya shows a substantially higher proportion of its usage from Kenya.
 This usage is sustained over the whole period of data collection and is most obvious for anonymous usage.

-Other African countries also show enhanced proportional usage with Nigeria, Ghana and South Africa showing the strongest effects.
+Other African countries also show greater proportional usage with Nigeria, Ghana and South Africa showing the strongest effects.
 There is also evidence of a greater proportion of overall usage from Indonesia and India, potentially relating to the wider relevance of the issues discussed beyond Kenya and neighbouring countries.
 Interestingly the effect for Indonesia seems to be stronger for logged usage, which may be a suggestion of Open Access driving enhanced usage, even for those books where specific audiences might have access.
-Further analysis might address the question of whether specific areas showing enhanced usage would be likely to have had access if the book were not Open Access but otherwise the same.
+Further analysis might address the question of whether specific areas showing increased usage would be likely to have had access if the book were not Open Access but otherwise the same.

 ![](case_study_advantage_map.png)
 ![](city-Digital_Kenya_v2.png)